Panasonic GX800 vs Sony RX100 II

 - More heavily discounted: Has been around for much longer (launched in June 2013).

-If the number of relative strengths (bullet points above) is taken as a guide, the RX100 II comes out slightly ahead of the GX800 (12 : 11 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the RX100 II emerges as the winner of the match-up (13 : 11 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.